 When making substitutions for homemade dog food recipes, be sure to do your research to ensure that the fruits and veggies you're using are safe and healthy for the dog.
 Some fruits and vegetables that are good to include dog food recipes include:

 - green beans

-So, what types of fats and oils are best for dogs?
-If you're looking for substitutions for homemade dog recipes, try some of these fat sources:
+So, what types of fats and oils are best for dogs to include in recipes?
+Try some of these:

 - flaxseed oil

 - poultry fat

 - sunflower oil

 - coconut oil